 Foster Home responsibilities include providing food, water, shelter, love, transportation to/from vet appointments and adoption events, and, if possible, training to help them become more adoptable.
-If a pet is returned by an adopter, we ask the Foster Home to take the pet back as a foster.
-It takes a LOT to save lives and our foster homes do amazing work with the homeless pets!
+Our foster homes do amazing work with the homeless pets!

 Here are some common questions we get asked about becoming a Foster Home:

 A New Leash on Life focuses on saving animals from high kill shelters in the north Alabama region.
 There are SO many in need, and we can save as many as we have room for.
 This is why fostering is key.
 Every new foster home directly allows more animals to be saved from euthanasia.
 Your foster coach will work with you on selecting a foster pet that matches your household dynamics.

 Every fostering situation is unique, and we are so appreciative of any amount of time that you would like to give!
 We have options that range from keeping your foster pet until adopted (days, weeks, sometimes longer), week-long or weekend fostering stints to give pets a break from the lifesaving centers, pet-sitting opportunities when foster parents go out of town, and taking a pet home temporarily during the holiday season as part of our Home for the Holidays program.